Call2Me

 The chat widget is your text channel today

 Here's the honest part.
 People search for "AI agent SMS and voice" expecting carrier-grade SMS sending, and it's worth being precise about what that means.
 True SMS rides the carrier network through a phone number and involves number provisioning, compliance, and opt-in rules.
-That's a real, separate piece of plumbing.
+That's a real, separate piece of plumbing, and any vendor who waves it away is glossing over real work.

 What Call2Me ships today is voice (phone calls) plus a web chat widget — a text channel that lives on your site and runs off the same agent.
 From the agent's perspective the chat widget behaves like any text channel: no audio, links and formatting allowed, the user waits for a full reply.
 So when you're evaluating "voice and text AI agent" tools, the chat widget is the text leg, and it's a genuinely good one because it shares the brain instead of bolting on a second bot.